 How can I obtain CADD scores?

 CADD scores are freely available for all non-commercial applications.
 If you are planning on using them in a commercial application, you can obtain a license through the UW CoMotion Express Licensing System.
 If in doubt about whether you need a license for your application, please contact Jay Shendure and Gregory M. Cooper.
-CADD is currently developed by Martin Kircher, Daniela M. Witten, Gregory M. Cooper, and Jay Shendure.
+CADD is currently developed by Martin Kircher, Philipp Rentzsch, Daniela M. Witten, Gregory M. Cooper, and Jay Shendure.